Emmanuel Acho

-Emmanuel Chinedum Acho (born November 10, 1990) is an American sports analyst and former professional football player who is an analyst for FS1.
+Emmanuel Chinedum Acho (born November 10, 1990) is an American sports analyst and former professional football player and analyst for FS1 who now hosts a YouTube show on sports.
 He played as a linebacker in the National Football League (NFL).

 Acho played college football for the Texas Longhorns before being selected by the Cleveland Browns in the sixth round of the 2012 NFL draft.
-In 2013, he was traded to the Philadelphia Eagles, where he played until retiring from the sport in 2015.
+In 2013, he was then traded to the Philadelphia Eagles, where he played until retiring from the sport in 2015.
 In addition to his broadcasting responsibilities, he created and hosted an anti-racism digital series Uncomfortable Conversations with a Black Man.
-He published a book with the same title, and released a second book, 'Uncomfortable Conversations with a Black Boy,' of which both became New York Times bestselling books.
-Acho has written a 3rd book, with Noa Tishby called Uncomfortable Conversations with a Jew."
+He published a book with the same title, and released a second book, Uncomfortable Conversations with a Black Boy, both of which both became New York Times bestselling books.
+Acho has written a 3rd book, with Noa Tishby called Uncomfortable Conversations with a Jew.

-Early life
+Early life and education

-Acho is Nigerian American and was born in Dallas to Igbo immigrants, Dr. Sonny and Christie Acho, from Isuikwuato, Nigeria.
+Acho is Nigerian American and was born in Dallas to Igbo immigrants, Dr. Sonny and Christie Acho, from Isiukwuato, Nigeria.
 He has three siblings.
 The entire family has been involved in African missionary work since the children were young, and the parents are on the board of directors of the Living Hope Christian Ministries and its Operation HOPE, which provides medical services in Nigeria.
 Sonny Acho has also served as pastor to the Living Hope Bible Fellowship Church and as a mental health professional in North Dallas.

 Acho graduated from the St. Mark's School of Texas in Dallas, Texas, where he lettered in football, basketball and track and field.
 As a senior, he was tabbed the state's top linebacker by Dave Campbell's Texas Football and one of the 150 top recruits in the country by ESPNU.
 In track, he recorded personal bests of 57-4 (shot put) and 177-3 (discus, which remains the school's record).
 Widely recruited, he chose to attend the University of Texas.

 One of his siblings, Sam Acho, also attended St. Mark's and the University of Texas before a career in the NFL.